Nujabes: Completing the Luv(sic) Hexalogy

 After Seba died unexpectedly, many doubted that the Luv(sic) series would ever continue.
-However, Luv(sic) Part 4 and Luv(sic) Part 5 were very close to completion, and after putting the finishing touches in Seba's recording studio in the basement of his home in Kamakura, they were released by Shing02 shortly after Seba's death in 2011.
+However, Luv(sic) Part 4 and Luv(sic) Part 5 were very close to completion, and after putting the finishing touches in Seba's recording studio in the basement of his home in Kamakura, they were released by Shing02 shortly after Seba's death in 2010.
 The instrumental to what would eventually become Luv(sic) Grand Finale was discovered on Seba's cell phone a few weeks after his death.
 The track was completed once again in the Kamakura studio, and then released on February 26, 2013, on the third anniversary of Seba's death.

 Recognition and legacy

 Seba was an underground figure in Japan's hip hop scene and was virtually unknown in the West until the success of Samurai Champloo, which propelled his popularity both in Japan and, especially, abroad.
 While this rise in fame started when he was alive, it significantly increased posthumously thanks to the popularity of lo-fi hip hop in the 2010s and its spread through internet culture, and it culminated with Seba becoming widely regarded as the godfather of lo-fi hip hop.
 Seba's production techniques and career have also been compared favorably with J Dilla, both of whom coincidentally share the same birthdate.

 Frequent collaborator Shing02 paid tribute to Seba, saying he was "a unique talent", "a close friend", and that "he [had] touched so many people around the world, even beyond his dreams".
 He has since performed at several tribute concerts for Seba, including at the anime convention Otakon in 2019, along with artists such as musician Minmi and rapper Substantial.

 On November 11, 2010, his label released a tribute compilation album, Modal Soul Classics II, featuring previous collaborators and covers and remixes of his songs.
 Several other tribute albums and songs have been released: the 2013 tribute album 25 Nights for Nujabes by Australian hip-hop producer Ta-ku; "Kwiaty dla J", a 2018 tribute song by Polish rapper Zeus; and the track "Nujabes" from American rapper Chester Watson's 2020 album, A Japanese Horror Film.

 In 2016 Kei Nishikori, a Japanese professional tennis player, released a compilation album titled Kei Nishikori meets Nujabes that features his favorite pieces from Seba's repertoire.
+The album reached number 44 on Billboard Japans Hot Albums chart.

 Seba has been mentioned in two songs by American rapper Logic: in the track "Thank You" from his 2018 album YSIV, which was written "over a Nujabes vibe", and in "Perfect" from his 2020 album No Pressure, where Seba was cited as a major inspiration in his production style.
 Seba was also mentioned by American rapper SahBabii in his 2018 song "Anime World", with the rapper stating in an interview that he admired Seba's music.

 The 2022 adventure video game Stray features the song "Cool Down" inspired by Seba's track "Counting Stars".